 The cost of a one-way train ticket (2022 prices) from Schiphol Airport to Amsterdam RAI is €3.30 (2nd class) or €5.51 (1st class) plus a €1 surcharge if purchasing a disposable train ticket.
 See how to buy train tickets in the Netherlands for more detailed info.

-It is also possible to walk (1km, 10-15 mins) from Amsterdam Zuid station to RAI thorough Beatrix Park.
+It is also possible to walk (1km, 10-15 mins) from Amsterdam Zuid station (exit to the north side) to RAI thorough Beatrix Park.

 Amsterdam Central to RAI Amsterdam